 Does Worcestershire Sauce Go Bad?

-As mentioned before, Worcestershire sauce doesn’t usually go bad.
-Most of its ingredients are natural preservatives, so it’s unlikely for any kind of bacteria to live and grow in such an environment.
+The sauce stays safe for a long time because most of its ingredients are natural preservatives.
+That’s why it’s unlikely for any kind of bacteria to live and grow in such an environment.

 If the bottle is plastic, you will see that it appears to be puffy.
 Whether the bottle is plastic or glass, if the lid makes a loud “pop” when opening, as if releasing a lot of pressure, this is a sign that gas has built up.
 The sauce is most likely spoiled and should be discarded.

 If the taste isn’t that great, you probably need to discard it for quality purposes.
-Bad-tasting condiments usually mean bad-tasting meal, and you don’t want that.
+Bad-tasting condiments usually mean a bad-tasting meal, and you don’t want that.
 Of course, you can experiment with adding more Worcestershire sauce to fix the issue, but that doesn’t always help.